 If you currently hold a rehabilitation permit granted under the Nature Conservation Act 1992 before Online Services commenced, your existing licence information will not be available in Online Services, either immediately or in the future.
 Only new applications processed under Online Services will be available.

 The holder of a rehabilitation permit must keep the animal in a way that is likely to contribute to the animal's rehabilitation and eventual release to the wild.
 The Code of Practice—Care of Sick, Injured or Orphaned Protected Animals in Queensland contains further information about rehabilitation of wildlife (other than koalas), and the Code of Practice—Rehabilitation of Sick, Injured, or Orphaned Koalas in Queensland contains further information about rehabilitation of koalas.

-The code of practice was produced to assist people authorised under the Nature Conservation (Wildlife Management) Regulation 2006 to care for orphaned, sick or injured protected animals.
+The code of practice was produced to assist people authorised under the Nature Conservation (Animals) Regulation 2020 to care for orphaned, sick or injured protected animals.

 Forms and fees